mdahllof/gendertext/README.md

 `fmcorp.csv`: A csv listing of the works in the corpus along with relevant metadata.

+## Tables over text properties clearly associated with gender

-## Tables over text property measures which were clearly associated with gender differences, i.e. met our size effect and significance criterion.
+Tables over text property measures which were clearly associated with gender differences, i.e. met our size effect and significance criterion.

 `estabF_bring.csv`: Thesaurus-based measures higher for female authors